AuthorCarpentry/FSCI-2018/README.md

 their own computers to insure the proper setup of tools for an efficient workflow.
-*These lessons assume no prior knowledge of the skills or tools*, but working through this lesson requires working copies of the software described below.
+*These lessons assume no prior knowledge of the skills or tools*, but working through this lesson requires working copies of R and Rstudio.
-To most effectively use these materials, please make sure to install everything *before* working through this lesson.

-- Install Pandoc.

-## Cheat Sheet

-## References
+We'll work through software installation during the first day.